-The Free Shape Boundary feature () can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
+Add a Free Shape Boundary feature () by right-clicking a Component node and choose it from the Shape Optimization submenu.
 The selection of the feature has to be adjacent to a Free Shape Domain.
 The Free Shape Boundary feature includes the following settings: